Here's what this article covers:

 Your exact position is never shared with other riders.
 The position of the vehicle is only shared while GO is active and you’re on board.
 All data you generate using GO is anonymous, and GO automatically turns off when you reach your destination.

 Locations of other Transit users are also anonymized and offset.
 The numbers of green dots on the map is the correct number of users you're helping, but the locations themselves are not accurate.

 While GO will affect your battery life, we’ve managed to keep it down to ~5% for an average 20-minute trip, and that assumes you’re glued to your phone the entire ride.

 The same typical GO trip will take less than 100kb of data.
-That’s less than a kitten GIF but more than a text message.
+That’s more than a text message, but less than a kitten GIF.